 The Healthiest Style of Pubic Hair, According to Gynecologists

-From a full bush to totally bare, below-the-belt hair trends come and go.
+From a full bush to totally bare, pubic hair trends come and go.
 But is one look better for your vagina?
 Here's what gynecologists think.

 Landing strip, Brazilian bare, or full-on bush: when it comes to pubic hair, every woman has her own personal preference.
 But does one style offer more health benefits than the others?